Henry-Cevallos/Henry-Cevallos/README.md

 # Hello, World!
 I'm Henry 👋

-## I'm a CS Student, Aspiring Software Engineer !!
+## I'm a CS Student And Aspiring Software Engineer !!

 - 📍 Based in New York, New York
 - 🏢 Seeking new grad employment